How Long Does It Take to Make an App?

 How long does it take to validate the idea?

 After the research, the validation part comes.
 It takes up to 1 week to fully validate your app idea.
-What's happening during this phase?

-The short answer is we polish the knowledge gathered during research.
+The short answer is that we polish the knowledge gathered during research.
 The long answer is we conduct interviews with potential customers, check hypotheses, and test app flow.
 So, again, we make the idea less fluid and more established.

 The deliverables of validation are:

-• Improved Proto Personas;
+• Improved proto-personas

-• Classic business model canvas or Lean Canvas (if you don't have one);
+• Classic business model canvas or lean canvas (if you don't have one)

-• Market strategy.
+• Market strategy

 How long does it take to create a product strategy?

 Product strategy means far more than just a step-by-step product development plan.
 It describes your business goals and how you will reach them with the product.
-We need 2 weeks to create the product strategy that includes:

-• Technical design document;
+• Technical design document

-• Product roadmap;
+• Product roadmap

-• Timeline estimation;
+• Timeline estimation

-• Cost estimation.
+• Cost estimation

 The thing that we like about product strategy the most is that it provides clarity for everyone involved in product development.
 The whole team is on the same page, and there is less space for miscommunication and delays.